livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 ## 1. Purpose and scope

 This document defines the access control model of the 2WAY protocol as implemented in the PoC.
-It specifies how authorization decisions are derived and enforced for graph operations.
-It covers permission evaluation semantics only.
-Authentication, identity construction, schema definition, sync behavior, and storage mechanics are defined elsewhere and are referenced but not restated.
+It specifies how permissions are expressed, evaluated, and enforced at the protocol level.
+It covers authorization semantics only.
+Authentication, identity representation, cryptographic verification, schema definition, sync behavior, and storage mechanics are defined elsewhere and are referenced but not restated.

 This document is normative for the PoC.

 ## 2. Responsibilities

-The access control model is responsible for:
+The access control model is responsible for the following:

 - Determining whether an authenticated identity is permitted to perform a specific operation on a specific graph object.
-- Enforcing ownership and explicit permission boundaries.
+- Enforcing ownership, schema rules, and explicit access control constraints.
-- Enforcing app and domain isolation during read and write operations.
+- Enforcing app and domain isolation during graph mutations and reads.
-- Producing a deterministic allow or reject decision for each operation.
+- Producing deterministic authorization decisions based solely on local state.

-The access control model is not responsible for identity verification, signature validation, schema validation, sync conflict resolution, or persistence.
+The access control model is not responsible for identity verification, signature validation, schema compilation, transport security, or sync ordering.

 ## 3. Invariants and guarantees

-The following invariants are enforced:
+The access control model enforces the following invariants:

-- No graph write operation may succeed without passing access control evaluation.
+- No operation may mutate graph state unless explicitly authorized.
-- Authorization decisions are based solely on local state and declared rules.
+- Authorization decisions are derived solely from local graph state and compiled schemas.
 - Authorization evaluation has no side effects.
-- Authorization is evaluated per operation and is not cached across operations.
+- Authorization is evaluated before any persistent write occurs.

 The following guarantees are provided:

-- Unauthorized graph mutations are rejected before persistence.
+- Unauthorized operations are rejected before reaching storage.
-- Operations cannot bypass access control by using alternative execution paths.
-- Authorization behavior is deterministic for a given graph state and operation.
+- Schema defined prohibitions cannot be overridden by object level access rules.
+- App and domain boundaries are strictly enforced.

-## 4. Authorization inputs
+## 4. Access control inputs

 Authorization evaluation operates on the following inputs:

 - Authenticated identity identifier.
+- Device or delegated key identifier, if present in the OperationContext.
-- Operation type, including create, update, or delete.
+- Operation type, including create, update, delete, or read.
 - Target object identifiers and object types.
-- App identifier and domain identifier associated with the operation.
+- App identifier and domain identifier.
-- Local graph state required to evaluate ownership and ACLs.
+- Local graph state, including Parents, Attributes, Edges, Ratings, and ACL objects.
-- Applicable schema rules.
+- Compiled schema definitions applicable to the operation.

-No implicit context, network metadata, or transport level attributes are used.
+No implicit context, network metadata, or transport level information is used.

-## 5. Authorization evaluation model
+## 5. Authorization layers

-Authorization is evaluated as a strict gating step after structural and schema validation and before any persistence.

-Failure at this stage results in immediate rejection.
+Authorization is evaluated as a strict sequence of checks.
+Failure at any step results in rejection.

 ### 5.1 Ownership rules